 We relate the word spiritual with the term Spirit or Soul.
 And, the human Spirit or Soul is synonymous with consciousness.
 We use the term spiritual because the processes are a way of exploring consciousness.
 Investigating consciousness is a common desire.
 Some people refer to this as the call of our spiritual quest.
 We use methods for traveling the depths of awareness and higher states of consciousness.

-This should help you understand the landscape of spirituality.
+This should help you understand the landscape of your mind.
 This should help you understand how spiritual exploration differs from religion.
 It is the use of processes to develop awareness and explore consciousness.
 It promotes the use and development of rational thinking, common sense, and logic.
 Whereas, most religions focus on belief in mythology.

 The three most popular religions in the world focus on belief.
 These are the Abrahamic traditions of Judaism, Christianity, and Islam.
 These religions have over 3 billion members.
 Wow!
 And today there are well over 10,000 different variations.
 Everyone has a unique approach to the subject of a higher power.

-Because of their critical mass, they have a great influence on the cultural narrative.
+Because of their critical mass, they have a significant influence on the cultural narrative.
 Whether you believe in these religions, you see their effects in all areas of life.
 They are the developers of groupthink manipulation tactics that make and maintain converts.
 Belief is such a powerful drug it has an inverse effect on the use of reason and common sense.

-How Spiritual Exploration Differs
+How Spiritual Exploration Differs from Religion

-The essence of this system is the use of methods for altering, growing and changing consciousness.
+The essence of this system is the use of methods for altering, growing, and changing consciousness.
 It has nothing to do with belief.
-If you can follow a process you can use these tools.
+If you can follow a process, you can use these tools.

-The Origins Consciousness Tools
+The Origins of Consciousness Tools

 There are also some processes from the Western cultural tradition, like The Enneagram Profile.
 Above all, these systems focus on sharing and safeguarding this valuable knowledge.
 Thus, preserving the integrity of processes.
 The actions of these cultures help to raise the consciousness of man.

-All the above are just examples.
-So, let’s look at a more complete list of the methods we recommend.
+Let’s look at a more complete list of the methods we recommend.

 To Believe or Not to Believe